keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 * ARM, on the other hand, is based on *Reduced Instruction Set Architecture* (RISC), which is optimized for writing compilers.

-*Guess which one is an easier target for a compiler writer?*
+*Guess which one is an easier target for a compiler?*

 If this book targeted Intel x86-64 instead of ARM, it would have been three times as long and&hairsp;—&hairsp;more likely&hairsp;—&hairsp;never written.